County of Conviction: Los Angeles

 Years Served: 13

-During our post-conviction investigation, we gathered statements from many of these witnesses and presented the evidence to the California courts who summarily denied each petition.
-Then, we went to federal court, and eleven years after his conviction, a federal district court took the case seriously, held an extensive hearing, reversed the conviction, and ordered him released.
+During the California Innocence Project’s (CIP) post-conviction investigation, CIP gathered statements from many of these witnesses and presented the evidence to the California courts who summarily denied each petition.
+Then, CIP went to federal court.
+11 years after his conviction, a federal district court held an extensive hearing.
+The court found that Danny was innocent, the police officers who testified at his trial were not credible, and his trial attorney was constitutionally ineffective for failing to call witnesses on his behalf.
+Danny’s conviction was reversed and the court ordered him released.